abhishekrajan917/test-theme/README.md

 # Transformer Table Technical Test
 This is a simple technical interview test meant for Shopify theme developer candidates.
 The test is built using Shopify's Dawn theme as a base, though the test should be theme agnostic.
 ## Our Goal
 We want to get a better understanding of your technical ability, your knowledge of Shopify theme development, and a bit of your process when developing new features.
-We are not looking for pixel perfect here, but a general eye for design and what looks good vs what doesn't is important.
+We need pixel perfect design, and someone who pays attention to detail.

 ## The Task
 ## Requirements